What is a Trademark?

 - Evaluate the strength of your proposed mark and help you develop a strong mark.

-- Explain your rights concerning the registered mark and how to pursue infringement claims.
+- Explain your rights about the registered mark and how to pursue infringement claims.

-- Prepare and file the trademark application and amend any concerns.
+- Prepare and file the application and amend any concerns.

-- Follow up on the process, adhere to deadlines, check status, and respond to any further inquiries regarding the application.
+- Follow up on the process, adhere to deadlines, check status, and respond to any further questions regarding the application.

-Once the trademark is registered, a trademark lawyer can help you enforce your intellectual property rights by monitoring and pursuing claims related to potential infringement.
+Once you've registered a trademark, a licensed attorney can help enforce your intellectual property rights.
+They can also monitor and pursue claims related to potential infringement.

 How Do I Trademark Something?

-To obtain a registered trademark, a business (or individual) must formally apply to the United States Patent and Trademark Office, the federal entity tasked with prosecuting and registering trademarks and maintaining the Principal and Supplemental Registers.
-The process involves numerous steps, and you can learn more about the basics here.
-In addition, a trademark lawyer can work with you to ensure you apply correctly.
+A business (or individual) must apply to the United States Patent and Trademark Office (USPTO) to obtain a registered trademark.
+The USPTO prosecutes and registers trademarks and maintains the Principal and Supplemental Registers.
+The process has several steps; you can learn more about the basics here.
+A trademark lawyer can help ensure you apply correctly.

-Trademarking your company's name is not as simple as filing for an L.L.C. and may take longer than you imagine.
-You'll need to go through these steps:
+Trademarking your company name is not as simple as filing for an LLC and may take longer than you imagine.
+So you'll need to go through these steps:

 1. Search

-You need to search the federal database to ensure the name you want to trademark is available.
-The USPTO's Trademark Electronic Search System (T.E.S.S.) will aid in the process.
-It's essential to be flexible.
-For example, in addition to searching for the trademark you want, you should search for similar names.
-For example, the P.T.O. may deny your registration if the name is too similar to a name registered in the same class.
-A trademark lawyer can search for you if you aren't comfortable with the process.
+In addition to searching for the trademark you want, you should search for similar names.
+For example, the PTO may deny your registration if the name is too similar to one registered in the same class.
+If you aren't comfortable with the process, a trademark lawyer can search for you.

 2. Apply

-Once you've searched and cleared the name you want to trademark, prepare your trademark application.
-You can file for a name already in commercial use or intending to use the name in the future.
+Prepare your application once you've searched and cleared the name you want to trademark.
+You can file for a name already in commercial use or if you intend to use the name in the future.

 -